 Skin Care During Radiation Therapy

-During each treatment, radiation passes through the skin located in the treatment field (front to back).
-It is likely that there will be some reaction to the skin that will begin to occur during the second week of treatment.
-You may notice that your skin is red, irritated, peeling, tanned, or appears to be sunburned.
+During each treatment, radiation is aimed at an area of your body called the “treatment field.”
+Radiation passes through the skin of the treatment field (front to back).
+It is likely that there will be some changes to the skin that will begin to happen during the second week of treatment.
+You may find that your skin is red, irritated, peeling, tanned, or looks sunburned.
 Skin reaction may be greater in people who have fair skin.
-There are some measures that you can take in order to protect your skin.
+There are some things you can do to protect your skin:

 - Wash with lukewarm water and gently pat the skin dry.
-If it is necessary to use soap, use a mild one such as Dove.
+If you need to use soap, use a mild one.

-- Some radiation providers may suggest you not apply any deodorant, perfume, cologne, aftershave, lotion or powder to the skin in the treatment field.
-These substances may contain metals that were thought to increase the reaction to the skin.
+- Your radiation care team may tell you not to apply any deodorant, perfume, cologne, aftershave, lotion, or powder to the skin in the treatment field.
+These things may contain metals that were thought to increase the reaction to the skin.
 However, recent research has shown that this is not the case and fewer providers are recommending this practice.

-- Your healthcare provider may order certain bland ointments for dryness and itching, such as Vitamin A, Aquafor, or hydrocortisone.
+- Your healthcare provider may order certain bland ointments for dryness and itching.
 If your healthcare provider has ordered an ointment, ask if you can apply it before your treatment.

-- Avoid shaving the hair in the treatment field.
+- Do not shave the hair in the treatment field.
 If you must shave, use an electric razor.

 - Do not rub or scratch the skin.
 Keep your nails short.

-- Do not use adhesive tape or bandaids on the skin in the treatment field.
+- Do not use adhesive (sticky) tape or band-aids on the skin in the treatment field.

-- Avoid tight-fitting clothes.
+- Do not wear tight-fitting clothes.
 Wear soft fabrics such as cotton.
-Do not use harsh laundry detergents like Dreft or Brax.
+Do not use harsh laundry detergents.

-- Do no swim in salt water or chlorinated pools while undergoing treatment.
+- Do not swim in saltwater or chlorinated pools while having treatment..

 - Do not use hot water bottles, ice bags, heating pads, or heating lights on the skin in the area being treated.

-Any skin reaction may continue to worsen during treatment, until about seven days after the last treatment, and then begin to go away.
+Any skin reaction may continue to get worse during treatment, until about seven days after your last treatment, and then it will begin to go away.
 The skin will always be a little thinner and dryer in the area of the treatment.
-It may be more prone to infection and breakdown.
-Protect it with sunscreen in the summer and use a thick ointment or lotion to keep that are moisturized.
+It may have a higher risk of infection and breakdown.
+Protect it with sunscreen in the summer and use a thick ointment or lotion to keep that area moisturized.